Lu1zEdu/Lu1zEdu/README.md

 ## About Me
 Hi there!
 My name is **Luiz Eduardo**, but you can call me **Lu1zEdu**.
 I’m passionate about technology and currently pursuing a degree in **Technology in Analysis & Systems Development** at **FIAP**.

-- 🚀 Always eager to learn and explore new technologies.
+- 🚀 Constantly learning and exploring new technologies.
+- 🌱 Currently diving deeper into Python , Django , SQL and Java.
+- 🎯 Goal-oriented and motivated to build impactful software.
-- 🌎 Native Brazilian, fluent in Portuguese and English.
+- 🌎 Native Brazilian, fluent in Portuguese and basic English.
+- 💡 Fun Fact: I enjoy solving complex problems and learning new programming languages.

 ---